flytbase/apidoc/source/includes/navigation/arm.md

     ---------- | ---------- | ------------
     success | bool | true if action successful message | string | debug message

+### API usage information:

+* ARM API will only work when device is in GUIDED or OFFBOARD or API|POSCTL mode.
+* All navigation setpoint API's except take_off require that drone is armed.
+So before calling any setpoint / waypoint APIs, drone should be armed.
+* It is safer to use take_off command instead of arm command.

 ### ROS endpoint: